Campbell Newman

 Newman was elected to the lord mayorship as a member of the Liberal Party.
-He became a member of the Liberal National Party of Queensland following the July 2008 merger of the Queensland Liberals and the Nationals.
+He became a member of the Liberal National Party of Queensland (LNP) following the July 2008 merger of the Queensland Liberals and the Nationals.
 In March 2011, Newman announced that he would challenge opposition leader John-Paul Langbroek for the leadership of the LNP.
 Langbroek resigned, and Newman was elected his successor.
-As Newman was not a member of the Legislative Assembly, former state Nationals' leader Jeff Seeney was elected interim opposition leader while Newman headed the party's election team from outside the legislature.
+As Newman was not a member of the Legislative Assembly, former state Nationals leader Jeff Seeney was elected interim opposition leader while Newman headed the party's election team from outside the legislature.

-Newman led the LNP in the 2012 state election, winning 78 of 89 seats from a 44-seat two-party swing, the first time LNP had formed a majority government.
+Newman led the LNP in the 2012 state election, winning 78 of 89 seats from a 44-seat two-party swing, a record for Queensland.
 At the same time, he was elected to the seat of Ashgrove in western Brisbane.
 He was sworn in as premier two days later, becoming the first Brisbane-based non-Labor premier in 97 years.
 At the 2015 state election, the Newman-led LNP suffered a 14.0-point two-party swing, resulting in a hung parliament—of 89 seats, Labor won 44 seats and the statewide two-party vote while the LNP were reduced to 42 seats.
 Newman himself lost his own seat to his Labor predecessor, Kate Jones.
 On 10 February 2015, Newman submitted his resignation and he was replaced as premier by Annastacia Palaszczuk four days later as Labor formed a minority government.

 In July 2021, Newman resigned from the LNP, and in August 2021 announced he had joined the Liberal Democrats and would be standing as the party's lead Senate candidate in Queensland at the 2022 Australian federal election.
-To date, Newman remains the only premier of Queensland from the Liberal National Party.
+Newman was the first premier of Queensland from the Liberal National Party.